GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 ```

 In specific cases it might make sense to selectively grant the `compute.networkUser` role for service identities at the subnet level, and while that is best done via org policies it's also supported by this module.

+In this example, Compute service identity will be granted compute.networkUser in the `gce` subnet defined in `europe-west1` region.

 ```hcl
 module "host-project" {